ikapadata/Airtable/README.md

 - [Airtime & Data Recharges](https://github.com/ikapadata/Airtable/tree/new-edits/Airtime%20%26%20Data%20Distribution)
 - [SMS Notifications](https://github.com/ikapadata/Airtable/tree/new-edits/SMS%20Notificamtions)

-To use the scripts above you only have to copy and paste the code in javascript files into the Airtable Scripting block and add the relevant Tables and parameters.
+To use the scripts above you only have to copy the code from the javascript files and paste it onto the Airtable Scripting block and add the relevant Tables and parameters.
 To edit the scripts, you'll need a basic understanding of JavaScript.
 To familiarise or refresh your knowledge on JavaScript read the resources below.

 ## Resources
 - [MDN JavaScript Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide) - Get a high-level overview of fundamental JavaScript concepts.